 - Charitrachar (Code of right conduct)

 - Viryachar (Code of vigour)

 Of these codes of conduct, Tapachar (Code of austerity) is two-fold: external and internal.
-Internal code of austerity is six-fold: repentance, modesty, self-less service, Svadhyaya (self-study), meditation, and shed-off of the body consciousness.
+The internal code of austerity is six-fold: repentance, modesty, selfless service, Svadhyaya (self-study), meditation, and shed-off of the body consciousness.

 - Vächanä (listening or studying the sacred texts)

 - Parävartanä (repeating the texts and its meaning)